ArdentEmpiricist/enc_file/README.md

 ## Error handling

 All fallible APIs return `Result<_, EncFileError>`.
-The error type is trait-based (`thiserror::Error`) and covers all expected failures without panics.
+The error type implements `thiserror::Error` and covers all expected failures without panicking.

-**Error variants:**
+**Error variants**:

-- `Io(std::io::Error)`: I/O failures (file read/write issues)
+- `Io(std::io::Error)`: I/O failures (file read/write issues, permissions)
-- `Crypto`: AEAD encryption/decryption failures (bad password, tampering)
+- `Crypto`: AEAD encryption/decryption failures (wrong password, data tampering, authentication failure)
-- `UnsupportedVersion(u16)`: File format version not supported
+- `UnsupportedVersion(u16)`: File format version not supported by this version
-- `UnsupportedAead(u8)`: AEAD algorithm ID not supported
+- `UnsupportedAead(u8)`: AEAD algorithm ID not recognized
-- `UnsupportedKdf(u8)`: Password KDF algorithm ID not supported
+- `UnsupportedKdf(u8)`: Password KDF algorithm ID not recognized
-- `Malformed`: Corrupt or invalid file structure
+- `Malformed`: Corrupt or invalid file structure (truncated, missing headers)
-- `Invalid(&'static str)`: Invalid argument or operation (e.g. streaming with keymap)
+- `Invalid(&'static str)`: Invalid argument or operation (e.g., streaming with armor, invalid chunk size)
+- `Cbor(ciborium::de::Error)`: CBOR deserialization errors
-- `Serde(serde_cbor::Error)`: Serialization errors (CBOR encoding/decoding)
+- `CborSer(ciborium::ser::Error)`: CBOR serialization errors

-All errors are returned as `Err(EncFileError)`; they never panic for expected failures.
+All errors are returned as `Err(EncFileError)` and never panic for expected failures.
-See library and CLI tests for examples of error handling.

 ---

+## Technical Details

+### KDF defaults and bounds

-## KDF defaults and bounds
+### KDF defaults and bounds

-This library uses **Argon2id** for password-based key derivation with hardened defaults:
+This library uses **Argon2id** for password-based key derivation with hardened, security-focused defaults:

-- **Time cost**: 3 iterations (minimum)
+- **Time cost (iterations)**: 3 passes (minimum recommended for 2024+)
-- **Memory cost**: 64 MiB (minimum)
+- **Memory cost**: 64 MiB (65,536 KiB) minimum
-- **Parallelism**: min(4, number of CPU cores)
+- **Parallelism**: min(4, number of CPU cores) to balance performance and DoS prevention

-These parameters are enforced at the library level.
+These parameters are enforced at the library level and provide strong protection against brute-force attacks while maintaining reasonable performance.
 The CLI uses compliant defaults automatically.

+**Why these values?**
+- Higher memory cost makes GPU/ASIC attacks more expensive
+- Multiple iterations increase computational cost
+- Limited parallelism prevents resource exhaustion attacks

-## Streaming and armor
+### Streaming and armor

 - **Streaming mode** provides constant memory usage for large files using chunked framing
-- **ASCII armor is ignored in streaming mode** - only non-streaming payloads can be armored
+- **ASCII armor is not compatible with streaming mode** - only non-streaming payloads can be armored
-- Maximum chunk size is `u32::MAX - 16` bytes due to 32-bit frame length + 16-byte AEAD tag
+- Maximum chunk size is **4,294,967,279 bytes** (u32::MAX - 16) due to 32-bit frame length + 16-byte AEAD tag
+- Adaptive chunk sizing automatically selects optimal chunk sizes based on file size when `--chunk-size 0` is used

-## Compatibility policy
+### Compatibility policy

-This library maintains backward compatibility for reading encrypted files across versions (beginning from 0.5).
+This library maintains **backward compatibility** for reading encrypted files across versions (starting from v0.5).

+- Files encrypted with older versions can be decrypted by newer versions
-**Backward-compatible format extensions** (optional header fields) may be added between minor releases.
+- Backward-compatible format extensions (optional header fields) may be added between minor releases
-Existing files remain decryptable by newer versions.
+- Breaking changes to the file format will result in a major version bump
+- The `version` field in the header enables graceful handling of format changes

 ---

+## Security Best Practices

+While `enc_file` uses strong cryptography, security depends on proper usage:

+### Password Guidelines

+- **Use strong, unique passwords**: Minimum 16+ characters with mixed case, numbers, and symbols
+- **Use a password manager** to generate and store passwords securely
+- **Never reuse passwords** across different files or services
+- **Avoid dictionary words** or predictable patterns

+### Operational Security

+- **Secure password entry**: Use `--password-file` carefully; ensure file permissions are restrictive (`chmod 600`)
+- **Clean up**: Delete password files after use if no longer needed
+- **Verify decryption**: Always test that encrypted files can be decrypted before deleting originals
+- **Secure deletion**: Use `shred` or similar tools to securely delete plaintext files after encryption

+### Threat Model Limitations

+This tool is designed for **data-at-rest protection**.
+It does NOT protect against:

+- ❌ **Compromised host**: Malware, keyloggers, or rootkits can steal passwords and keys
+- ❌ **Side-channel attacks**: Power analysis, timing attacks (use hardware security modules for high-security needs)
+- ❌ **Memory forensics**: Plaintext may temporarily reside in RAM during operation
+- ❌ **Rubber-hose cryptanalysis**: Physical coercion to reveal passwords

+### When to Use Audited Alternatives

+For highly sensitive data or compliance requirements, consider audited tools:
+- **[VeraCrypt](https://www.veracrypt.fr/)**: Full disk encryption, audited
+- **[age](https://github.com/FiloSottile/age)**: Modern file encryption, reviewed
+- **[GPG](https://gnupg.org/)**: Industry standard, long-term support

+---

 ## Tips

-- Use *streaming* for large files to keep memory predictable.
+- **Use streaming mode** (`--stream`) for files larger than available RAM to keep memory usage constant
-- Consider `--armor` when moving ciphertexts through systems that mangle binaries.
+- **Enable ASCII armor** (`--armor`) when transferring files through systems that might corrupt binary data
-- For CLI automation, prefer `--password-file` over interactive prompts.
+- **For CLI automation**, prefer `--password-file` over interactive prompts
+- **Test decryption** immediately after encryption to verify the file and password are correct
+- **Backup important files** before encryption, and verify successful decryption before deleting originals
+- **Use specific algorithms** when needed - XChaCha20-Poly1305 (default) for general use, AES-256-GCM-SIV for AES-NI hardware acceleration
+- **Adjust KDF parameters** only if you understand the security implications
+- **Check file integrity** using the hash command before and after transfer

 ---

 ## License

-Licensed under either of
+Licensed under either of:

 - [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.txt)
 - [MIT license](LICENSE)

 at your option.

+### Contribution

 Any contribution intentionally submitted for inclusion in this work shall be dual licensed as above, without any additional terms or conditions.

 ---

+## Contributing

+Contributions are welcome!
+Please follow these guidelines:

+1. **Open an issue first** for major changes to discuss your proposal
+2. **Follow Rust conventions**: Run `cargo fmt` and `cargo clippy` before submitting
+3. **Add tests** for new functionality
+4. **Update documentation** including README and doc comments
+5. **Keep commits atomic** with clear, descriptive messages

+See the [Issues](https://github.com/ArdentEmpiricist/enc_file/issues) page for known bugs and feature requests, or [start a discussion](https://github.com/ArdentEmpiricist/enc_file/discussions) for questions and ideas.

+---

+## Project Structure

+- `src/lib.rs` - Public library API
+- `src/main.rs` - CLI application
+- `src/gui_main.rs` - GUI application (requires `gui` feature)
+- `src/crypto.rs` - Core encryption/decryption logic
+- `src/format.rs` - File format definitions
+- `src/hash.rs` - Hashing implementations
+- `src/kdf.rs` - Key derivation functions
+- `src/streaming.rs` - Streaming mode implementation
+- `tests/` - Integration tests

+---

-**Note on names**
+**Note on Binary Names**

 The library crate is named `enc_file` (snake_case), which is the name you use when importing it in Rust code: